-I did purchase a Colocasia ‘Coffee Cups’ from a local greenhouse in 2019 and in 2020 which you can read about by clicking HERE.
+I did purchase a Colocasia ‘Coffee Cups’ from a local greenhouse in 2019 and 2020 and one from Lowe’s in 2021 which you can read about by clicking HERE.

 You also need to make sure you have your Colocasia growing in an area they like and will do well.
 Otherwise, your plants will not grow well and attain any size.
 When I lived in Mississippi, the Colocasia esculenta grew HUGE.
 Now, in mid-Missouri, I only have room for a few that can grow HUGE and the rest remain small because of where I have to grow them.